EastCoastProduct/homepage/src/_person/kate-gallagher.md

 title: Product Designer
 bio: Kate is a UX pro and fixer of all the things.
 areas:
-contact: { email: kate, linkedin: https://www.linkedin.com/in/katharinegallagher, twitter: https://twitter.com/gallakate }
+contact: { email: kate, linkedin: https://www.linkedin.com/in/katharinegallagher }
 ---